 I make a mean raw chocolate, and I’m super grateful you care enough to be here!

 For the Press

-Lissa Rankin, M.D., New York Times bestselling author of Mind Over Medicine and the upcoming The Fear Cure, is a physician, author, speaker, and founder of the Whole Health Medicine Institute, a training program for physicians and other health care providers.
-Passionate about what makes people healthy and what predisposes them to illness, she studies how healers might better care for patients and how patients might better care for themselves.
-She is on a mission to merge science and spirituality in a way that not only facilitates the health of the individual; it also heals the collective.
-As she became aware of how fear dominates modern culture and how such fear predisposes us not only to unhappiness but to disease, she began researching ways to free ourselves from the harmful effects of fear.
-She now teaches how fear is not something to cure; instead, it can actually cure us if we’re willing to let it teach us about all that is in need of healing in our lives.
-Lissa also co-teaches teleclass programs about spirituality, such as Medicine For The Soul with Rachel Naomi Remen, MD and Coming Home To Your Spirit with Martha Beck, PhD.
+Lissa Rankin, M.D., New York Times bestselling author of Mind Over Medicine and The Fear Cure, is a physician, speaker, founder of the Whole Health Medicine Institute, and spiritual seeker.
+Passionate about what makes people optimally healthy and what predisposes them to illness, she is on a mission to merge science and spirituality in a way that not only facilitates the health of the individual; it also heals the collective.
+As she became aware of how fear dominates modern culture and how such fear predisposes us not only to unhappiness but to disease, she began researching ways to befriend fear so we can let it heal and liberate us, opening us up to greater compassion, not just for others, but for ourselves.
+Lissa has starred in two PBS specials and also leads spirituality workshops, both online, as well as at retreat centers like Esalen, Kripalu, and Omega.
+When doing what she can to sprinkle pixie dust on a fear-based culture, Lissa loves to hike, ski, and dance.
+She lives in the San Francisco Bay area with her daughter.
 Read her blog and learn more at LissaRankin.com.